briaunayancey/vba-challenge2/README.md

 # vba-challenge2

-These screenshots demonstrate the reviewed excel file that had over 3000 cells of data.
-This was practice with conditional formatting, statistical analysis, visual basic analysis, and excel.
+These screenshots are from a completed data visualization of data from 2018-2020 This was practice with conditional formatting, statistical analysis, visual basic analysis, and excel.
 Graded 100/100